Englishson0909/S24Corpus-final/0625Final Report.md

 * Research Questions

-1) How different the frequency distribution of the adverb "very" differ between written and spoken texts?
+1. How does the frequency of the adverb "very" differ between written and spoken texts?
-2) What are the different distributional patterns of "very" as an adverb, adjective in written and spoken text?
+2. What are the different distributional patterns of "very" as an adverb, adjective in written and spoken text?
-3) What are the allocation patterns "very" as an adverb in written and spoken texts?
-And how different?
+3. Are there significant differences in the collocational patterns of "very" between written and spoken texts?
-4) What is the relative frequency of other intensifiers in comparison to "very" in written and spoken texts?
-And how different?
+4. What is the relative frequency of intensifiers other than "very" in written and spoken texts, and how do these frequencies differ?

 * Hypothesis Formation + Approach to Hypothesis testing (rationale)